Caring for your Breasts

 The next step is to use your hands to check for any changes.

-There are a couple of ways to do this, decide what works best for you:
+There are a couple of ways to use your hands to check for any changes.
+Decide what works best for you.

 - Lie flat on your back: this makes your breast tissue spread out, making it thinner and easier to feel for any changes